 External PhD candidate

 Oliver M. Tuazon is an external PhD candidate since October 2020.
 He holds bachelor and master degrees in both fields of science and law.
-He is a bonafide member of the Philippine bar and is connected with a full service law firm.
-He is currently researching on the interplay among genetic and health care data, privacy and data protection at the Center for Law and Digital Technologies (eLaw) at Leiden University.
+He is a bonafide member of the Philippine bar and is connected with a full-service law firm.
+He is currently researching on the right to genetic data privacy and forensic investigative genetic genealogy at the Center for Law and Digital Technologies (eLaw) at Leiden University.

 Oliver balances his career by volunteering in organizations that promote youth leadership and development where he serves as a consultant, speaker and mentor.
 He used to climb mountains regularly with his friends.
 In a relatively flat country like the Netherlands, he has to settle for the hills of Maastricht.

-Oliver is an associate at the Sy Selva Attorneys & Counselors-at-Law, a full service law firm located at the Ortigas central business district in Pasig City (Philippines).
+Oliver is an associate at the Campos Canobas Sy Selva Ligon Dato Attorneys & Counselors-at-Law, a full-service law firm located at the Ortigas central business district in Pasig City (Philippines).
 He has handled cases in the fields of tax, corporate, criminal, administrative and family-estate law.
 He also heads the Executive Committee of Universitas Foundation, Inc., a non-stock, non-profit organization that aims to form principled leaders in various sectors of society.